mesqfel/vuejs-cinema/README.md

 # vuejs-cinema

-A Cinema website made with Vue.js.
+A Cinema website made with Vue.js.<br>
+You can check it live here: https://mesqfel-vuejs-cinema.herokuapp.com

 ### Getting Started